andrew/ultimate-awesome/README.md

 - [awesome-walletconnect](https://github.com/WalletConnect/awesome-walletconnect) - A curated list of awesome WalletConnect resources, libraries, tools and more.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [awesome-web-newsletters](https://github.com/gokulkrishh/awesome-web-newsletters) - 🔥 List of awesome web related newsletter to subscribe.
+- [awesome-loopring](https://github.com/Loopring/awesome-loopring) - A curated list of awesome things built on Loopring.
 - [awesome-combine](https://github.com/riteshhgupta/awesome-combine) - A collaborative list of awesome Combine resources and libraries.
 Feel free to contribute!.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-multiversx-dev-resources](https://github.com/xdevguild/awesome-multiversx-dev-resources) - Awesome MultiversX dev resources: Smart contracts, SDKs, dev libraries, articles, tutorials, all other dev stuff.